Jim Holstein

-James H. Holstein (September 24, 1930 – December 16, 2007) was an American professional basketball player.
+James H. Holstein (September 24, 1930 – December 16, 2007) was an American professional basketball player and coach.

 A 6'3" forward/guard from the University of Cincinnati, where he was a consensus All-American, Holstein played four seasons (1952–1956) in the National Basketball Association as a member of the Minneapolis Lakers and Fort Wayne Pistons.
 He averaged 3.8 points per game and won 3 NBA championships with the Lakers.

-Following his NBA career, Holstein was a college basketball coach; he spent 11 seasons at Saint Joseph's College in Rennsalear, Indiana.
+Following his NBA career, Holstein was a college basketball coach; he spent 11 seasons at Saint Joseph's College in Rensselaer, Indiana.
 He left Saint Joseph's to assume the head coaching job at Ball State University.
-Holstein's final coaching stop was as head coach at the University of St. Francis in Ft.
-Wayne, IN from 1978–1993.
+Holstein's final coaching stop was as head coach at the University of St. Francis in Fort Wayne, Indiana from 1978 to1993.